Soneium Minato Faucet

 Do I need balance to claim?

 Yes.
 Only your public wallet address is required.
-Never share your private key.
+Never share your private key or recovery phrase.

 Secure Access